- Explore historic "beehive" huts along Dingle Way

 Day 1: Arrive in Tralee - Explore

-Welcome to Western Ireland!
-Make your way to the transport hub of Tralee—the administrative capital of County Kerry—via train or bus from any of Ireland's main airports, including Shannon and Dublin, as well as Kerry and Cork.
-After settling into your first guesthouse, your host will welcome you with a fully-detailed information pack.
+Welcome to Ireland!
+Make your way to the transport hub of Tralee—the administrative capital of County Kerry—via train or bus from any of Ireland's main airports.
+After settling into your first guesthouse, your host will welcome you with a fully detailed information pack.
 You'll learn about your trip itinerary, understand what to expect, and receive suggestions for some of the many local restaurants and pubs in Tralee.

-The city is lively and filled with delicious food and toe-tapping traditional music.
-First take a stroll along the beautiful sandy stretch of Banna Beach before snuggling into a pub.
-You can also visit some of the churches in Tralee, including Ratass Church which dates back to the 10th century.
+The city is lively and filled with delicious food and traditional music.
+First, take a stroll along the beautiful sandy stretch of Banna Beach before stepping into a pub.
+You can also visit some of the churches in Tralee, including Ratass Church, which dates back to the 10th century.

 Day 2: Walk From Tralee to Camp